 What To Expect

-If you are considering FaceTite, we would invite you to have a consultation with one of our surgeons for an in-depth assessment.
-A number of measurements are taken of the facial and neck area areas where FaceTite is to be performed and an assessment will be made of the soft tissue quality.
-Those who have good skin elasticity then you may be a good candidate for sub mental liposuction alone.
-Your surgeon has is skilled in all types of facial rejuvenation surgery including facelift surgery and the most appropriate choice will be made based on your physical examination.
-The surgeon will also give information on the location of the small incisions for the FaceTite procedure and also whether the procedure is to be combined with another procedure such as Morpheus8..
+If you are considering FaceTite, we invite you to have a consultation with one of our surgeons for an in-depth assessment.
+A number of measurements are taken of the facial and neck area areas where FaceTite is to be performed, and an assessment will be made of the soft tissue quality.
+Those who have good skin elasticity then you may be a good candidate for chin liposuction alone.
+Your surgeon is skilled in all types of facial rejuvenation surgery, including facelift surgery, and the most appropriate choice will be based on your physical examination.
+The surgeon will also give information on the location of the small incisions for the FaceTite procedure and whether the procedure is to be combined with another procedure such as Morpheus8.

-The surgeon will also take a full medical history which includes previous operations, current list of medicines taken and any potential allergies.
+The surgeon will also take a full medical history, including previous operations, the current list of medicines taken, and any potential allergies.
 This information will be used to decide on your fitness for the FaceTite procedure.
-If you are deemed to be a suitable candidate for FaceTite then we would recommend to spend a period of time to reflect on all the information given.
-We always recommend a minimum of a '2 week cool off period' for to weigh up your options.
+If you are deemed to be a suitable candidate for FaceTite, then we would recommend spending a period reflecting on all the information given.
+We always recommend a minimum of a '2-week cool off period' to weigh up your options.

-All our prospective patients are more than welcome to have as many follow-up consultations after their initial consultation to make sure you are fully empowered with all the information to make an informed decision for proceeding with FaceTite surgery at Centre for Surgery.
+All prospective patients are more than welcome to have as many follow-up consultations after their initial consultation to ensure you are fully empowered with all the information to make an informed decision for proceeding with FaceTite surgery at Centre for Surgery.

 At the surgical consultation, you will meet directly with the plastic surgeon.
-The surgeon will thoroughly assess you to determine your suitability and advise of the best options for you.
-Your surgeon will then explain how the procedure will work including our innovative ClearSleep™ anaesthesia technique for those who chose to be asleep for their procedure.
+The surgeon will thoroughly assess you to determine your suitability and advise on the best options for you.
+Your surgeon will then explain how the procedure will work, including general anaesthesia options for those who choose to be asleep for their procedure.
 You will receive your personalised quote the next working day from your patient coordinator.